nickmmark/ecmo-calculations/README.md

 \Delta P = \frac{8 \mu \cdot L \cdot Q}{\pi \cdot {R}^{4}}
 ```

-While Hagen-Pousille provides a good first approximation of flow, there are several important limitations:
+While Hagen-Pousille provides a good _first approximation_ of flow, there are several limitations:
 * In laminar flow modes (low Reynolds number), the **pressure flow relationship should be linear**: P ∝ Q for rigid, smooth tubes
 * As flow increases, turbulence develops (high Reynolds numbers), the **pressure flow relationship becomes non-linear**: P ∝ $Q^{2} $
 * Blood is a **non-Newtonian fluid** - viscosity changes with shear
 * Cannula geometry is complex - mutiple stages with multiple holes complicates flow dynamics
 * At very high flow rates, additional phenomena like compressibility and cavitation may contribute

-Thus it is more accurate to empirically measure the performance of each cannula.
+Thus instead of using Hagen-Pousille, it is more accurate to ***empirically measure the performance of each cannula***.
 Each manufacturer provides the measured flow/pressure curves for each cannula.
 As a clinician it is necessary to consult the different cannula pressure/flow curves to determine the expected pressure drop and flow acheivable with a given ECMO configuration.
-Unfortunately this requires finding & consulting many different PDFs to find the necessary information.
+Unfortunately this requires finding & consulting many different PDFs to find the necessary information, especially if comparing multiple possible cannula configurations.

 I made a simple web app that combines all the data together, making it easier to compare different cannula and determine the expected flows/pressure drops.